 Business trademarks are protected by intellectual property laws, specifically trademark laws.
 This set of rules deals with intellectual property protection that encompasses anything that has to do with brand identity.
 It covers trademark registration, registration duration, regular and active use of a trademark, remedies to enforce exclusive trademark rights, among others.

-On the other hand, a domain name is simply the unique string of characters that brings users to a specific website on the internet.
+On the other hand, a domain name is simply a unique string of characters that brings users to a specific website on the internet.
 While most business owners, obviously, would want their business trademark–that is, their business name–as their domain name, domain names, in themselves, are not what trademark laws cover and protect.
 To iterate, a domain name is simply that–the name of a domain that forms part of an internet address.